 Summer assistance will be based on any remaining eligibility after the aid is awarded for fall and spring semesters.
-If you have received your annual maximum amounts for federal aid during the fall and spring semesters, there will be no eligibility for summer.
+If you have received your annual maximum amounts for federal aid during the fall and spring semesters, summer eligibility will not be available.
 After students have registered for summer classes, eligibility will automatically be reviewed and students will be notified, typically during the spring semester.

-The Student Aid Office reserves the right to review, revise, or cancel the award at any time due to changes in financial or academic status, discovery of incorrect or falsified information, or errors in determining eligibility.
+The Student Aid Office reserves the right to review, revise, or cancel the aid package at any time due to changes in financial or academic status, discovery of incorrect or falsified information or errors in determining eligibility.

-Recipients are required to report to the Student Aid Office any changes in marital, financial, or residency status.
-This includes any financial assistance or scholarships not included on your award from the University.
+Recipients are required to report to the Student Aid Office any changes in status.
+This includes any financial assistance or scholarships not included on your aid package from the University.

 Outside Agency Scholarships